 Self-employment is extremely popular for people today, and that’s no different from interior designers.
 If you’re looking for creative freedom and choosing your clients, then self-employment is perfect for you.
 However, there are a number of challenges to it.
 One of the toughest parts of being self-employed will be sourcing clients.

 Make sure your portfolio stands out.
-You want to create an online portfolio that can showcase your creativity and work as a designer.
+You want to create an online portfolio website that can showcase your creativity and work as a designer.
 If you’re able to, pro bono projects are a great way to add jobs to your portfolio and also make connections with people.
 Networking is extremely important in the industry, you want to leverage your time on jobs to get familiar with other designers, architectures, or shop owners to build a vendor list for yourself.

 Don’t forget to connect with past clients or connections you may have interacted with in previous jobs.
 You can also reach out to a designer you may have worked with in the past or from school to collaborate together.
 Lastly, look into job boards and specialist sites to see if there are listings for a designer.
 You’ll be surprised by the jobs your can find!